 By breaking down the sales by month, we can see just how quickly Michigan’s market has grown in 2021 and how it compares to more mature markets.
 Michigan cannabis sales started the year well behind Washington, but then surpassed Washington's sales in March.
 In May, Michigan’s cannabis sales ($148.9M) were less than $8.5M short of overtaking Colorado’s sales ($157.2.7M).

 Now, we look specifically at Michigan's adult-use and medical sales by month.
 In January, Michigan’s medical sales made up 38% of total sales, but that has decreased down to 27% of sales in July.
 Adult-use sales continue to grow at an average of 10% month over month YTD.

 This graph displays month over month growth of cannabis sales, which can help us predict future growth and compare growth rates between various markets.
-Here we see how quickly Michigan’s Adult Use sales grew in comparison to Michigan’s Medical sales with substantially higher month over month growth throughout the year so far.
-Growth in both Medical and Adult Use sales is slowing down slightly, indicating that the market is heading towards a more stable position.
-Despite Oregon’s fantastic growth this year, Michigan’s Adult Use still experienced significantly larger month over month growth in each month of 2020 so far.
+Here we can see that Michigan adult-use sales have had consistently higher month over month growth than Michigan's medical sales so far this year.
+Growth in both portions of the market are slowing down slightly, indicating that the market is heading towards a more stable position.
+It is notable that Michigan is following the same month over month growth as other more mature markets.